 - GPS smartphone application for visually impaired people

-Land an internship opportunity in famous tech companies
+Land an internship opportunity at a famous tech company

 Clearly, you will be involved in daily practical exercises, but universities will also offer you the chance to improve your computing abilities within some of the local UK tech giants.
 Computer Science faculties organise various workshops and invite experts from companies like Shazam, Netbuilder, Softcat, NewVoiceMedia, or Misys to share their knowledge with students and recruit the most talented for internship positions.